The Bolivian Amazonas area is one of the least known areas of this challenging country.

 At the same time we plan to carry out a reconnaissance of some interesting little-known archaeological sites and study the wildlife in the region with a view to launching a larger scale expedition for the benefit of the area in the future.
 Of particular interest are the reports of a large, aggressive aquatic creature, possibly a type of caimen (alligator) that we shall investigate.

-The provisional dates will be 20 March 2020 – 4 April 2020.
 We plan to assemble in La Paz, capital of Bolivia, visit one of the world’s highest navigable lakes, the sacred Titicaca (12,675 feet) and the legendary Andean city of Tiahuanaco.
 Then we shall fly to the ancient trading post, Rurrenabaque, the ‘Gateway of the Amazon’ and moving by local canoes to Tres Hermanos to oversee the completion of the work there, examine archaeological sites and use camera traps to study the wildlife.

 A fundraising team have events planned to raise the funds for the aid to the village.